timotdsantos/CarND-Advanced-Lane-Lines/README.md

 ### Writeup

-#### 1. This Readme is a detailed writeup of the project.
-The project notebook which contains the code may be found here [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md), and will be referenced in the discussion.
+#### 1. This [README](https://github.com/timotdsantos/CarND-Advanced-Lane-Lines/blob/master/README.md) is a detailed writeup of the project.
+The project notebook which contains the code may be found here [Advanced_Lane_Lines.ipynb](https://github.com/timotdsantos/CarND-Advanced-Lane-Lines/blob/master/Advanced_Lane_Lines.ipynb) and will be referenced in the discussion.

 ### Camera Calibration